Catarman, Northern Samar: Education

 Catarman is home to the University of Eastern Philippines, the first state university in the Visayas and the largest university by student population and curriculum in Eastern Visayas.
 The university has satellite campuses in the province, one in Laoang and the other in Catubig (officially known the Pedro Rebadulla Memorial Campus), and has several extension programs offered across satellite campuses in the region.

-Catarman is also an abode to the top performing schools in the region which already have a name in the National Level.

-Other public and private schools (but not limited to):
+Other prominent public and private educational institutions: